alexdepalex/k8s-from-scratch-meetup/slides.md

 - API server exposes services which can be by other components.
 The API server is stateless.
 APIs can be accessed using the kubectl command line interface (CLI) or using AJAX.
 - Individual Kubelet processes run on each physical machine which is used to manage pods (see sub slides of next slides [navigation: right, down] on its system.
+- All persistent master state is stored in an instance of etcd. etcd is a distributed key-value store
-- Furthermore a scheduler is used to schedule pods onto machines based on a scheduling algorithm.
+- Furthermore, a scheduler is used to schedule pods onto machines based on a scheduling algorithm.
-- Finally, the controller manager
+- Finally, the controller manager performs cluster level controller functions.

 !SLIDE
 **Kubernetes** concepts: Kubelet, Service Proxy, Pods